Rapid Prototyping Services & Rapid Manufacturing

 Conclusion

 In summary, titanium and aluminum each have unique properties and advantages, suitable for different applications.
-At KUSLA, we know well about these two materials and we provide CNC prototyping services both for aluminum and titanium materials for your different project needs.
+At KUSLA, we know well about these two materials and we provide CNC machining services both for aluminum and titanium materials for your different project needs.
 Contact us if you have any questions about how to choose between these two metal materials.

 FAQ